 If you are not yet completely tired of paving, you can climb the tower of the garrison church at the market.
 The first part is a narrow, seemingly endless spiral staircase.
 Then the space widens, but unlike expected, not with beams and outer formwork, but in reinforced concrete supporting structure with concrete stairs.
 In the 50s and 60s the tower burned down several times, so that the upper part had to be rebuilt.
 From the open-air platform you have a good view over the market, the arms of the Oder and the whole huge city area up to the distant mountains in the south or forest areas in the northeast and west.

 For a few minutes of relaxation, it is worth taking a look inside the church and taking a breather on one of the benches.
-The church is not as overloaded as so often in Polish catholic churches – unfortunately, the last time the nave burned in 1975, the biggest loss was probably the historic large organ, which stretched over several galleries on the west side.
+The Garrison church is not as overloaded as so often in Polish catholic churches – unfortunately, the last time the nave burned in 1975, the biggest loss was probably the historic large Michael Engler organ, which stretched over several galleries on the west side.
 There you can still see a bare surface there today, which makes the loss almost physically tangible.
 In the meantime, a model of the organ, reconstructed according to drawings and photos, is available.
 A reconstruction is planned, for which donations are currently being collected.
+The fires of the church are remembered by the fire fighters – dwarves at the palce in front of the church, who fight the flames with syringe and ladder.
+This is truly symbolic – dwarves in view of the huge nave and high tower, without really having a chance against the fire.

 Pan Tadeusz House – Museum of the Polish National Epic „Pan Tadeusz“